Home » Golf Instruction

 Follow through: During follow through, maintain the optimal spine angle; maintaining it during the entire swing is critical.
 The correct way to keep your spine angle is to rotate your upper body into the follow through position, giving you additional power and more consistent shots.
 (Most average golfers slow down or alter their upper body to make sure they hit the ball; this has them standing up, losing the spine angle and moving their head off-the-ball.)
 So keep your upper body moving to a full finish.

-Les Miller is longtime Golf Writers of America member who has written golf instruction for several newspapers and golf publications.
-His many years of experience as a golf professional, director of product development and tour relations for several major golf companies gives him a unique background that helps golfers increase their enjoyment of the game.
+Les Miller was a longtime Golf Writers of America member who covered golf instruction for several newspapers and golf publications.
+His many years of experience as a golf professional, director of product development and tour relations for several major golf companies gave him a unique background and ability to help golfers increase their enjoyment of the game.

 Reader Comments / Reviews Leave a comment